-LCE requested this conditional authorization to commence on the earlier of the date of first export or 10 years from the date of the issuance of this Order.
-However, DOE/FE will require as a condition of the authorization that LCE commence LNG export operations using the Liquefaction Project facilities to liquefy natural gas no later than seven years from the date of issuance of this Order.
+DCP requested this conditional authorization to commence on the earlier of the date of first export or six years from the date of the issuance of this Order.
+Consistent with the final and conditional non-FTA authorizations granted to date, 160 DOE/FE will add a condition that DCP must commence commercial LNG export operations no later than seven years from the date of issuance of this Order.
 The purpose of this condition is to ensure that other entities that may seek similar authorizations are not frustrated in their efforts to obtain those authorizations by authorization holders that are not engaged in actual export operations.
-This provision is also consistent with the seven-year condition imposed by DOE/FE in FLEX's conditional authorization.
-174